VahidHeidari/NES_DEV/README.md

 * Adding SD card file system for loading ROM images for ARM devices.
 * Making a small game for tests.
 * Adding a better build script for making TEST ROM.
-* Make debug viewers flexible and user friendly, it is hardcoded, and needs to be enabled/disabled from source.
 * Designing low const, felexible, and extensible PCB for hand-held console.

  How to make project: